AntheSevenants/ElasticToolsR/README.md

 #### Running Elastic Net regression using k-fold cross validation

 You can also automatically find out the ideal alpha value by applying k-fold cross validation.
-We test from $i$ to $k$ with alpha=$\frac{i}{k}$ and calculate the [Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross_entropy).
+We test from $i$ to $k$ with alpha = $\frac{i}{k}$ and calculate the [Cross Entropy Loss](https://en.wikipedia.org/wiki/Cross_entropy).
 The model with the lowest loss is able to predict the data the best, and is thus preferable.

 To do cross validation, use the `$do_cross_validation()` method.
 There is one argument: